x01318877/MEC_RP/README.md

 2. Youtube Channel for studying how to operate the EdgeCloudSim code in Eclipse:https://www.youtube.com/channel/UC2gnXTWHHN6h4bk1D5gpcIA/

 3. Github link for the original code source: https://github.com/CagataySonmez/EdgeCloudSim

+4. Some more helpful document provided by the author: https://github.com/CagataySonmez/EdgeCloudSim/wiki